picatz/doh/README.md

   doh query [domains] [flags]

 Flags:
+      --custom-only                 query custom source only
-  -h, --help              help for query
+      --custom-source-name string   optional custom source name (default "custom") --custom-source-url string    custom source base url -h, --help                        help for query
-      --joined            join results into a JSON object --labels            show source of the dns record --limit int         limit the number of responses from backend sources (default 1) --lock int          number of concurrent workers (default 8) --no-limit          do not limit results
+      --joined                      join results into a JSON object --labels                      show source of the dns record --limit int                   limit the number of responses from backend sources (default 1) --lock int                    number of concurrent workers (default 4) --no-limit                    do not limit results
       --no-timeout                  do not timeout
       --sources strings             sources to use for query (default [google,cloudflare,quad9]) --timeout int                 number of seconds until timeout (default 30) --type string                 dns record type to query for ("A", "AAAA", "MX" ...) (default "A") --verbose                     show errors and other available diagnostic information
 ```

 # Example Usage